 Bank of Marin in Focus

-Bank of Marin (BMRC) is headquartered in Novato, and is in the Finance sector.
-The stock has seen a price change of -8.59% since the start of the year.
-The bank holding company is paying out a dividend of $0.23 per share at the moment, with a dividend yield of 2.23% compared to the Banks - West industry's yield of 1.99% and the S&P 500's yield of 1.88%.
+Based in Novato, Bank of Marin (BMRC) is in the Finance sector, and so far this year, shares have seen a price change of -15.74%.
+The bank holding company is currently shelling out a dividend of $0.25 per share, with a dividend yield of 3.19%.
+This compares to the Banks - West industry's yield of 2.69% and the S&P 500's yield of 1.73%.

-Looking at dividend growth, the company's current annualized dividend of $0.92 is up 15% from last year.
-Bank of Marin has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 14.67%.
+In terms of dividend growth, the company's current annualized dividend of $1 is up 6.4% from last year.
+In the past five-year period, Bank of Marin has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.11%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Bank of Marin's current payout ratio is 34%.
-This means it paid out 34% of its trailing 12-month EPS as dividend.
+Bank of Marin's current payout ratio is 36%, meaning it paid out 36% of its trailing 12-month EPS as dividend.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that BMRC is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that BMRC is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report